 In 1961, Paul and Julia returned to the States after Paul retired from the civil services.
 Julia had come a long way from someone with no idea about fine tastes to a master chef with blossoming culinary expertise.
 While Paris gave her an entry into the culinary world, the world was her oyster.

 With the motto of experiencing the pure enjoyment of simple eating, Julia was about to take up all the opportunities that life had to offer.
-Julia wanted the average home-cook to learn the nuances of fine cuisine and make them better cooks.
+Julia wanted the average home cook to learn the nuances of fine cuisine and make them better cooks.

-After much success of her cookbook, Julia’s first television cooking show, The French Chef, debuted in 1963.
+After much success with her cookbook, Julia’s first television cooking show, The French Chef, debuted in 1963.
 The show was well received by the American audience and ran for 10 years.
 Along the way, it also picked up Peabody and Emmy awards (including the first Emmy award for an educational program).
-With her cheery attitude and enthusiasm to bring out the best of French cuisine, Julia won over the American households.
+With her cheery attitude and enthusiasm to bring out the best of French cuisine, Julia won over American households.

 Julia’s second book, The French Chef Cookbook, is a paper version of the celebrated 70s PBS series.
 From novice chefs to experienced ones, this cookbook introduced essential cooking techniques for all levels of culinary experts.

 Due to the technological constraints of the 60s, The French Chef was aired unedited, which meant that the mistakes that Julia made while cooking were seen in the final version.
-This lent her an air of authenticity as she taught how to adapt quickly.
+This lent her an air of authenticity as she taught us how to adapt quickly.
 She worried more about satisfying the taste buds rather than focusing on the looks of the recipes.

 Her cheery attitude sent a message across American kitchens that it was quite ok to make mistakes and learn from them as you go along.
 In the 70s and 80s, Julia was a household name with numerous television shows such as Julia Child & Company, Julia Child & More Company, and Dinner at Julia’s.